-Description of risk Proposed risk-mitigation measures Contingency Plan informed about the project their city forms part as well as about its potential benefits. appropriative communication activities for each city.
+Description of risk Proposed risk-mitigation measures Contingency Plan Low impact of the project on local communities RESCCUE, being a project built around three research sites, has to be communicated not only globally, but also locally.
+It means that the citizens of Barcelona, Bristol and Lisbon have to be informed about the project their city forms part as well as about its potential benefits.
+In case of lack of local-level communication activities, WP7 will seek support from the City Councils in order to implement the most appropriative communication activities for each city.
 Decreasing website visits The number of visits to the RESCCUE website reflects the engagement with the project.
-In particular, the objective is to convert new visitors into returning ones and in this way to build a strong community interested in climate change and urban resilience topics. new social media channels will be looked for in order to attract the visitors to the website.
-Also, it will be considered to publish different kind of The consortium does not contribute to the RESCCUE blog The RESCCUE blog was born as a potential communication tool to raise awareness among climate change and urban resilience.
+In particular, the objective is to convert new visitors into returning ones and in this way to build a strong community interested in climate change and urban resilience topics.
+In case of decreasing website visits, new social media channels will be looked for in order to attract the visitors to the website.
+Also, it will be considered to publish different kind of contents (related external news and links, funny facts, etc) which could interest wider audience.
+The consortium does not contribute to the RESCCUE blog The RESCCUE blog was born as a potential communication tool to raise awareness among climate change and urban resilience.
 The idea is to publish a new blog post twice a month, so this way each of the 18 project partners is asked to provide one blog article once in 9 months.
-In case of low involvement in the RESCCUE blog activities, the format of the blog posts will be modified (more videos, interviews, videos, etc.), which means greater involvement of the communication team in order to minimize the effort required from the project partners.
+In case of low involvement in the RESCCUE blog activities, the format or the blog posts will be modified (more videos, interviews, videos, etc.), which means greater involvement of the communication team in order to minimize the effort required from the project partners.